spapas/etsd/README.md

 When a user of the receiving authority logs in he can choose to submit the authority private key so it can be used to decrypt the authority data.

+# Installation

+This is a rather simple Django application.
+It has *no* external dependencies beyond Django and a database.
+You can even use sqlite3 if you wanted but I'd recommend something like Postgresql.
+All other dependencies are django packages that can be installed through the requirements/*.txt (there are different files for dev/uat/prod).